cilsat/scribe/doc/draft.md

 In a series of papers, Liu et al. explored the adaptation of the standard diarization pipeline for online and real time usage.
-Fast speaker change detection is achieved with a phone-class decode followed by Bayesian information criterion (BIC) calculation with additional penalty factor (@liu1).
+Fast speaker change detection is achieved with a phone-class decode followed by Bayesian information criterion (BIC) calculation with additional penalty factor in @liu1.
 As hierarchical clustering requires knowledge beforehand of all clusters, it is implausible to implement in an online setting.
-Instead, a modification of k-means clustering is employed to achieve online clustering @liu2.
+Instead, a modification of k-means clustering is employed to achieve online clustering in @liu2.
 In this approach, new clusters (speakers) are formed whenever a segment is found to be sufficiently distant from any existing cluster means, whereas existing cluster means are continuously updated with incoming data.
 Online speaker adaptation